 The first part (three letters) of the hunt code indicates the species.

-The middle digit indicates the type of hunt
+The middle digit indicates the sporting arm type

 1=any legal sporting arm,